 Given the site is a rehabilitation area, the vegetation does not represent an existing vegetation community and the selected flora species are a combination of native and exotic.
 The dominant species within the site was a combination of Acacia species, with lesser dominant eucalypt species occurring.
 The canopy layer was absent.
 The shrub layer largely consisted of regenerating trees (100-200 mm DBH) and saplings, with no mature trees occurring across the site.
 The ground cover was dominated by exotic grasses however some native ground covers were observed.
+The regenerating shrub layer is dominated by Acacia decurrens, which is approaching maturity.
+It would be expected that this species will commence die-back within the next few years providing opportunity for the canopy species to emerge.

-The site displayed a high level of disturbance as a result of abundant weed presence and exists largely as a monoculture of Acacia species.
+The site displayed a high level of historical disturbance as a result of abundant weed presence and exists largely as a monoculture of Acacia species.
 A thick layer of crushed rock was also layered above the soils and acts as a prevention to soil erosion.